NW S

-The NW type S is a series of large automobiles manufactured by Nesselsdorfer Wagenbau-Fabriks-Gesellschaft A.G.
+The NW type S was a series of large automobiles manufactured by Nesselsdorfer Wagenbau-Fabriks-Gesellschaft A.G.
 (NW, now known as Tatra), in Moravia, in what was then Austria-Hungary.

-Hans Ledwinka, who left the company in 1902, was hired back in 1905 (meanwhile he worked for company of Alexander Friedman in Vienna).
-Immediately he started working on a new car with modern and progressive design.
+Hans Ledwinka, who left the company in 1902, was hired back in 1905.
+Immediately, he started working on a new car with a modern and progressive design.
 Some of the new features included overhead valves, actuated by overhead camshaft (OHC), and hemispherical combustion chamber.
 The water-cooled engine was mounted at three points and the engine block had large service access doors.
-The engine with the gearbox formed one massive unit, so-called monoblock.
+The engine and the gearbox formed one unit, the monoblock.

 The gearbox itself was of a bell shape with only five gears.
-Two gears were ring type with teeth on the inside surface.
+Two of the gears were ring type with teeth on the inside surface.
 Individual speeds were engaged by moving the gears radially.
 The rear axle was driven by a drive shaft in lieu of chains.

-The S 4 and S 6 with four-cylinder or six-cylinder engines were able to reach maximum speeds of 80 km/h and 100 km/h (50/62 mph).
+The S4 and S6 with four- and six-cylinder engines, respectively, were able to reach maximum speeds of 80 km/h and 100 km/h (50/62 mph).
 The S 18/24 and 16/20 models developed 20 PS, while the S4 20/30 offered 30 PS.
-The later, six-cylinder S 6 40/50 version was an S4 with two cylinders added; it produced 50 PS and was introduced in 1910.
+The later, six-cylinder S6 40/50 version was an S4 with two cylinders added; it produced 50 PS and was introduced in 1910.
 The total production of both models was 74 units.